Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m2.md

 - Bluetooth
   - GATT write request issue with the zero length has been fixed.
-  - Some bugs related with Mesh Node fole have been fixed.
+  - Some bugs related with Mesh Node role have been fixed.
   - Device name converting issue in C# has been fixed.
 - User Awareness
   - Some memory leak issues have been fixed.